Yeeda Station: History

 In 1941 the station manager, Headley Eugene Kenny, was fatally shot at Yeeda.
 Kenny was cleaning his own firearm at the time when it accidentally discharged.
 The replacement manager, Frederick Hugh Fraser, was arrested in 1945 for cattle stealing from the Emanuel Brothers Napier Downs Pastoral Company.

 More flooding occurred at the property in 1947 following a cyclone crossing the coast, with Yeeda recording 7.1 in of rain in a 24-hour period.
 This resulted in a mob of cattle from the station having to swim a half mile to get to the port for loading.

 The area was struck by drought from 1949 to 1952 with only 4.5 in of rain falling in the last 18 months.
-Heay rains arrived early in 1953, but not before some stock were lost.
+Heavy rains arrived early in 1953, but not before some stock were lost.
 George Mawley, who was a part owner of Yeeda, predicted a shortage of store bullocks in four years time as a result of the losses.
 Heavy rains were received the next year resulting in the death of a stockman from the property who drowned in 1954 when attempting to cross the swollen river.

 The station owner was once owned by prominent the Sydney barrister Frank Stratton McAlary, who also owned Mount House Station.

 The property was acquired in 1999 by Vicki and Jack Burton who had owned neighbouring Kilto station.
 The Yeeda Pastoral Company was formed by the Burton, Taberer and Keys families, who then expanded further, purchasing other nearby runs with a total herd of 80,000 head of cattle and 20,000 head of sheep in the Kimberley region.
 The company produces free range animals with no inoculation, no use of antibiotics and no hormones.
 The company expanded its operations by building a meatworks at Kilto that had received approval in 2011.
 This was to be a pilot project for a much bigger abattoir to be built at Yeeda in the future.

 In 2001, Yeeda acquired Mt Jowlaenga Station, which adjoins Yeeda Station.
 Then in 2003, Yeeda acquired the Springvale Station aggregation area which includes Mabel Downs, Texas and Alice Downs Stations, with some 20,000 head of cattle.
 Springvale is located near Halls Creek, about 500 km from Yeeda Station, in the East Kimberley region.

 In 2019 the Burton family sold their stake in Yeeda Pastoral Company to ADM Capital (after selling a 7% stake to ADM in 2017) with remaining Keys family and other shareholders staying on board.
 In 2020 a new management team was bought in.